-$(http://www.Parkaction.org/files/public/Monarch_Brochure_printed_by_Fed_Ex_3.20.pdf).$ needed) Organization and Stakeholder Description The Adirondack Mountain Club The Adirondack Mountain Club (PARK) is a member-directed organization dedicated to the conservation, preservation and responsible recreational use of the New York State Forest preserve and other parks, wild lands and waters.
+needed) Organization and Stakeholder Description The Adirondack Mountain Club The Adirondack Mountain Club (PARK) is a member-directed organization dedicated to the conservation, preservation and responsible recreational use of the New York State Forest preserve and other parks, wild lands and waters.
 PARK uses a balanced approach to conservation, environmental advocacy, recreation, education and stewardship.
 PARK sponsors the High Peaks Summit and Backcountry Stewardship Programs to promote land stewardship through the development and maintenance of quality, all-encompassing trail system.
 Trail work involves hiking trails, canoe carries, mountain bike trails, ski trails, lean-tos, campsites and trailheads.
 PARK currently partners with DEC and The Adirondack Chapter of The Nature Conservancy (TNC).
 For the TCUMP process, PARK is a resource for carrying capacity and other trailhead issues.
 The Adirondack Partnership The Adirondack Partnership is an organization that oversees grants for Hamilton County.
 It is a consortium of municipalities and economic development agencies across the Adirondack Park.
 The Partnership produced: Advantage Adirondacks: Advancing Economic Opportunities Across the Adirondack Park and Adirondack Economic Development Strategy and Plan to Advance Key Projects.
 The latter presents an approach to developing a strategic economic development plan for Adirondack Park communities.
-The Nature Conservancy The Nature Conservancy (TNC) is a science-based conservation organization that works around the world to protect ecologically important lands and waters for nature and people.
+The Eddy Foundation The Eddy Foundation encourages truly sustainable natural and human communities.
+It works with individuals and organziations to help ensure that future generations can enjoy healthy landscapes with a full range of biodiversity.
+The Foundation supports The Nature Conservancy The Nature Conservancy (TNC) is a science-based conservation organization that works around the world to protect ecologically important lands and waters for nature and people.
 TNC collaborates with communities, companies, government agencies, individuals, other non-profits and multilateral institutions to achieve non-confrontational, pragmatic, market-based solutions to conservation challenges.
-Wildlife Conservation Society: Adirondack Program The Wildlife Conservation Society (WCS), originally the New York Zoological Society, dates back to the late 1800s.
-The WCS began working in the Park in 1984.
-They have identified key conservation issues within the Park, including degradation to wildlife habitat as a result of land (poorly planned residential development) and recreational use.
-Research and education activities include loon conservation, boreal birds, climate change, community-based conservation, forest health, habitat connectivity and fragmentation.
+Trout Unlimited Trout Unlimited is a national not-for-profit organization dedicated to conserving, protecting and restoring North America's coldwater fisheries and their watersheds.
+Wildlands Network Wildlands Network blends science and action to help guide networks of people protecting networks of land.
+The mission is to reconnect, restore, and rewild North America so that life in all its diversity can thrive.